Dear PKB community,

 - Dartford and Gravesham NHS Trust has signed a contract and are beginning integration work to share lab results and to switch services to remotely manage patients.

-What we are learning from this experience is that the perceived barriers to things like contracting, governance and communications, are just that – they are perceived.
-When this burden is lifted, things start to happen quite quickly.
+What we’re learning from this experience is that the perceived barriers to things like contracting, governance and communications, are just that – they are perceived.
+When the burden is lifted, things start to happen quite quickly.
 Decisions are made, plans are drawn up and teams are lined up to initiate roll-out plans.
 The world is being forced to rapidly transform our society on an unprecedented level.
 And, I’m proud to say that here at PKB, we’re meeting this challenge head-on.